stanford-cs248/shading/README.md

 __IMPORTANT__: If you see a black screen it means your GL environment is not working correctly.
 Please reach out to course staff for help on getting it set up!
 Be prepared to provide us with the console error logs.

-__What you need to do:__
+__What you need to do:__ `src/dynamic_scene/scene.cpp:Scene::createWorldToCameraMatrix()`

 Notice that when you run `render`, mouse controls like scrolling to rotate the camera or, left/right click-drag do nothing.
-This is because the starter code does not correctly implement the world space-to-camera space transformation.
-See the `world2cam` transformation matrix that is stubbed out in `Scene::createWorldToCameraMatrix`.
+This is because the starter code does not correctly implement the world space-to-camera space transformation. **Implement** `Scene::createWorldToCameraMatrix()` in `src/dynamic_scene/scene.cpp`.
 Your task is to derive the correct matrix to enable interactive inspection of the scene.

 A correct implementation will yield the following view, and allow interactive inspection with the mouse!